fgasparro/EdgeDS-Docs/docs/Qi_Streams.rst

 The unit of measure can be overridden for any type property defined by the stream type, including primary keys and secondary indexes.
-For more information about type property units of measure see :ref:`QiType_topic`.
+For more information about type property units of measure see :ref:`Qi_Types_topic`.

 Read characteristics of the stream are determined by the type and the PropertyOverrides of the stream.
 The interpolation mode for non-index properties can be defined and overridden at the stream level.
-For more information about type read characteristics see :ref:`QiType_topic`.
+For more information about type read characteristics see :ref:`Qi_Types_topic`.

 When specifying property interpolation overrides, if the SdsType InterpolationMode is ``Discrete``, it cannot be overridden at any level.
 When InterpolationMode is set to ``Discrete`` and an event it not defined for that index, a null